bmellink/IBusBM/README.md

   delay(500);
 }

-// Interrupt on timer0 - called as part of timer0 - which is running at 1ms intervals (internally used for millis()
+// Interrupt on timer0 - called every 1 ms
-// we call the IBus.loop() here, so we are certain we respond on sensor request in a timely matter SIGNAL(TIMER0_COMPA_vect) {
+// we call the IBusSensor.loop() here, so we are certain we respond to sensor requests in a timely matter SIGNAL(TIMER0_COMPA_vect) {
-  IBusSensor.loop();  // gets new servo values if available and process any sensor data }
+  IBusSensor.loop();  // gets new servo values if available and process any sensor data
+  // optionally add other code here you want to run every 1ms }

 ```

 ## Sensor types